 Why should you buy this: It’s good-looking, gender neutral, and has solid specs.

-The Huawei Watch lasts 1-2 days on a charge depending on how much you use it, and it has a nice magnetic charger that’s easy to use.
+The Huawei Watch 2 lasts 1-2 days on a charge depending on how much you use it, and it has a magnetic charger that’s easy to use.
 Its best feature, however, is how you can turn off Android Wear and have a generic watch face on for up 25 days — helpful when you’re traveling and you’ve forgotten your charger.

 The best smartwatch by a fashion brand

-Why should you buy this: It’s a classic Fossil watch made with high-quality materials
+Why should you buy this: It’s a classic, elegant Movado watch with a stylish, modern design aesthetic.

 The best Android Wear smartwatch for women

-Who’s it for: Anyone with an iPhone who wants a smartwatch
+Who’s it for: Anyone who wants a smaller smartwatch.

 How we test

 We test smartwatches just like we test smartphones.
 We use them every day and test out all the marquee features.
 We strap them to our wrists (no matter how silly they look), and walk around town with them, making calls and exercising to test out the workout features.
 We pair them with different phones and test the experience when the watch is connected to phones different OSes.
 We dunk water-resistant smartwatches in water and take outdoorsy watches on hikes.
 We download tons of apps and discard the lame ones to determine how strong the app ecosystem really is, and we go to cafes that accept mobile payments and buy lattes with our wrists.